CyberAgentAILab/cmaes/README.md

 * [pycma](https://github.com/CMA-ES/pycma) : Most renowned CMA-ES implementation, created and maintained by Nikolaus Hansen.
 * [pymoo](https://github.com/msu-coinlab/pymoo) : A library for multi-objective optimization in Python.
-* [evojax](https://github.com/google/evojax) : EvoJAX offers a JAX-port of this library.
+* [evojax](https://github.com/google/evojax) : evojax offers a JAX-port of this library.
 * [evosax](https://github.com/RobertTLange/evosax) : evosax provides a JAX-based implementation of CMA-ES and sep-CMA-ES, inspired by this library.

 **References:**